ModDota/TypeScriptDeclarations/packages/panorama-types/README.md

 ## Enums

 This package includes 2 versions of enum types - raw and normalized.
-Raw types are included by default, with `"types": ["panorama-types"]`.
+Raw types are included by default, with `"types": ["@moddota/panorama-types"]`.
 They match actual values available at runtime, however lead to repetition and require you to use inconsistent standard names.

-Normalized enum types can be included with `"types": ["panorama-types/normalized"]` and require you to use `panorama-types/transformer` (for example using [ttypescript]).
+Normalized enum types can be included with `"types": ["@moddota/panorama-types/normalized"]` and require you to use `@moddota/panorama-types/transformer` (for example using [ttypescript]).
 With these types, enums have consistent names and have no repeated parts.
 For example, instead of `EDOTA_ModifyGold_Reason.DOTA_ModifyGold_Unspecified` you have to write `ModifyGoldReason.UNSPECIFIED`.